hackerwins/homepage-old/docs/js-sdk.md

 ### TypeScript Support

-To use document more strictly, we can use [type variable](https://www.typescriptlang.org/docs/handbook/2/generics.html) in TypeScript when creating a Document.
+To use the Document more strictly, we can use [type variable](https://www.typescriptlang.org/docs/handbook/2/generics.html) in TypeScript when creating a Document.

 ```typescript
 type DocType = {